osisoft/OMF-Developer-Companion-Guide/docs/OMF_Quick_Start.rst

 ===============

-This section provides a brief introduction to the steps necessary to begin the development of an OMF application to send data to a PI system.
+This section provides a brief introduction to the steps necessary to begin the development of an OMF application to send data to a PI Server.
 Using the OMF 1.0 specification and the steps in this section, you can create a minimal data ingress OMF application.
 More advanced applications can be found in the OMF samples.